What would you give to look into a crystal ball that tells you how to grow your small business?

 You can read the detailed case study here.

 Final thoughts: Grow Wisely

-The thrill of expanding, of increased revenue can come at a cost.
-You might grow too quickly and soon find out you don’t have the capacity to sustain the business anymore.
+The thrill of expanding and increasing revenue can come at a cost.
+You might grow too quickly and soon find out you can’t sustain the business anymore.

 So, as you implement any of these strategies to grow your small business, be sure to pay attention to your growing needs.